FICS/disentangling_categorization/README.md

 # Disentangling categorization

-This repo contains code and experiment files for the paper "Disentangling Categorization in Multi-agent Emergent Communication" to appear in proceedings of NAACL'22.
+This repo contains code and experiment files for the paper "Disentangling Categorization in Multi-agent Emergent Communication" to appear in proceedings of NAACL 2022.

 ## Docker installation

-As part of the NAACL'22 reproducibility track, we provide a dockerfile which can reproduce a result from the paper.
+As part of the NAACL 2022 reproducibility track, we provide a dockerfile which can reproduce a result from the paper.
 Our file (`Dockerfile`) pulls the necessary data and performs the analysis for Table 1 in the paper, then prints the LaTeX table to standard output.

 First, make sure docker-cli is installed based on the Docker instructions for your platform.
 To build the image, from the repo folder do: